oahull0112/ESIFHPC4/WRF/README.md

 ### Tests

-Strong scaling tests will be performed using the CONUS-2.5km benchmark on single and multiple CPU and GPU nodes.
-The single-node and multi-node runs measure the inter and intranode communication performance of WRF.
+Strong scaling and throughput tests will be performed using the CONUS benchmarks on single and multiple CPU and GPU nodes.
+CONUS-12km will be used on the single-node while CONUS-2.5km will be used on multi-node runs.
+The Offeror should run 4-6 concurent jobs instances of the benchmark on the target system.
+The harmonic-mean of the runtime from the cuncurrent jobs will be used for reporting strong-scaling results.
+The application throughput can be computed as following: `throughput = allocation factor * node-class count) / (number of nodes * runtime)`
-Additionally, throughput test will be conducted by running 5 instances of WRF with NetCDF for serial I/O and PnetCDF for parallel I/O.

 ## Run Rules